Skip to main content

 Contact

-The colleagues of the Student Counselling Service inform prospective students, first-year students, parents, teachers and students on all general questions about the study.
-For specific questions and concerns about the degree program, please contact the Student Counselling Service for Library Sciences.
+The colleagues at the student counselling service provide information to prospective students, first-year students, parents, teachers and students on all general questions about the degree programme.
+If you have specific questions or concerns about the Bachelor's degree programme in library sciences, please contact the student counselling service.

 Student Counselling Service